LawnGnome/c-sdk/GUIDE.md

 #### Error instrumentation

-The agent provides the function `newrelic_notice_error()` so that customers may record transaction errors that are not automatically handled by the agent.
-Errors recorded in this manner are displayed in
-[error traces](https://docs.newrelic.com/docs/apm/applications-menu/error-analytics/error-analytics-explore-events-behind-errors#traces-table)
-at New Relic's Error Analytics dashboard; they are available to query through [New Relic Insights](https://docs.newrelic.com/docs/insights/use-insights-ui/getting-started/introduction-new-relic-insights).
+The agent provides the function `newrelic_notice_error()` so that customers may record transaction errors.
+Errors recorded in this manner are displayed in [error traces](https://docs.newrelic.com/docs/apm/applications-menu/error-analytics/error-analytics-explore-events-behind-errors#traces-table) at New Relic's Error Analytics dashboard; they are available to query through [New Relic Insights](https://docs.newrelic.com/docs/insights/use-insights-ui/getting-started/introduction-new-relic-insights).